The Caspian Caviar Range – A Guide To Our Different Types Of Caviar

-Pure Beluga (Huso Huso) Caviar is not widely farmed as it takes 18-20 years to mature.
+Pure Beluga Huso Huso Caviar is not widely farmed as it takes 18-20 years to mature.
 Even after all that time, there is no guarantee that the fish will produce really good caviar.
-We have seen many poor quality examples but were thrilled to be able to source this example.
+We have seen many poor-quality examples but were thrilled to be able to source this example.

 Our comments?
-A good example of pure huso huso caviar and our priciest caviar as it takes so long for the sturgeon to come to maturity.
+A good example of pure Huso Huso caviar and our priciest caviar, as it takes so long for the sturgeon to come to maturity.

 Due to our close association with the producers, we also have an allocation of their very best Oscietra – the Royal Oscietra Caviar.
-It has the same fantastic taste as the normal Oscietra, but the Royal Oscietra Caviar is the cream of the crop and is the largest eggs of the harvest.
+It has the same fantastic taste as the normal Oscietra, but the Royal Oscietra Caviar is the cream of the crop and is the largest egg of the harvest.
 A truly great caviar.

 Oscietra Caviar is one of the famous Caspian caviars and comes from the Oscietra (aka Russian) Sturgeon, which has the Latin name of Gueldenstaedtii.
-It is farmed in various European countries as well as else where in the world.
+It is farmed in various European countries as well as elsewhere in the world.
 However, it is amazing how the flavours vary from country to country and farm to farm, although it is the same type of sturgeon.
 We have carried out extensive tastings and are convinced that there is not a better Oscietra on the market, and certainly not at this price.

-Caspian Caviar House Selection Caviar
+Caspian Caviar House Selection

-It may be tempting to lament the decline of wild caviar, but instead lets celebrate the rise of sturgeon farming and the improvement in skills and farming techniques.
+It may be tempting to lament the decline of wild caviar, but instead, let’s celebrate the rise of sturgeon farming and the improvement in skills and farming techniques.
 Without such an improvement, it simply would not be possible to offer you caviar of this quality at such a remarkable price.

-The eggs are similar in size to Oscietra, but are rather darker in colour, some verging towards black.
+The eggs are similar in size to Oscietra but are rather darker in colour, some verging towards black.
 The caviar is lightly salted and has a mild, clean taste.
 It is surprisingly complex, with flavours of the sea sprinkled with citrus undertones.
 Best of all, at this price, you can have lots of it!

 Our comments?
 A superb and very affordable caviar which will not disappoint and a best-seller!